mweibel/sdpToJingle/README.md

 SDP To Jingle
 =============

-Converts a PeerConnection SDP Message to Jingle and vice-versa (not done yet).
+Converts a PeerConnection SDP Message to Jingle and vice-versa.

 Feel free to contribute.

 License
 -------
-MIT
+See LICENSE.md